chrismilheim/react-sensor-meters/README.md

 Meter-like components for building homemade dashboards for your data loggers.

+I could not find React components that suited my needs for my Arduino/Nodemcu data logger dashboards, so I decided to publish the ones I've made.
+Hopefully you will also find value in some of them.
+Feel free to open a PR for new meters/fixes to existing meters/fixes to anything broken.

 Shoutout to https://www.svgrepo.com for providing the svg files.

 ![alt text](https://github.com/chrismilheim/react-sensor-meters/blob/main/components/img/allMeters.png?raw=true)